wvwwvwwv/scalable-concurrent-containers/README.md

 #### Test workload
 - Insert: each thread inserts 16M records.
 - Read: each thread reads 16M records.
-- Scan: each thread scans the entire treeindex.
+- Scan: each thread scans the entire hashindex.
 - Remove: each thread removes 16M records.
 - The data for Read/Remove tests is populated by the Insert test.